600 Miles: Production

 Ripstein produced the film with Mexican director Michel Franco.
 The screenplay, by Ripstein and Issa López, was inspired by the ATF gunwalking scandal.
 Ripstein wanted to focus the story on the two characters, rather than expanding it to include the cartel leaders.
-He attempted to express his view of guns "objectively, almost like a documentarian", since he has been exposed to guns from an early age; his grandfather took him and his brother shooting on weekends, and "my brother became an exceptional shot; they hunted ducks and my grandmother cooked them".
+He attempted to express his view of guns "objectively, almost like a documentarian", since he had been exposed to guns from an early age; his grandfather took him and his brother shooting on weekends, and "my brother became an exceptional shot; they hunted ducks and my grandmother cooked them".

-Release and reception
+Release

 600 Miles premiered in the Panorama Section of the 65th Berlin International Film Festival, where it won the Best First Feature Film award (the second consecutive award for a Mexican film; Alonso Ruizpalacios' Güeros won the previous year).
 Ripstein dedicated the award to his son, "who will surely be the fourth generation of our family to make films because he loves it".

 The film opened on 150 screens in Mexico on 4 December 2015, and was selected to represent the country at the 88th Academy Awards in the Best Foreign Language Film category.
 About the process of receiving an Academy Award nomination, Ripstein said: "Much lobbying is required; unfortunately, film quality is not always decisive".
 The nominees that year represented Colombia, France, Jordan, Denmark, and Hungary (the eventual winner).

+Reception

-Review aggregator website Rotten Tomatoes reported a 92% approval rating based on 24 reviews, with a rating average of 7.7 out of 10.
+Review aggregator website Rotten Tomatoes reported a 93% approval rating based on 30 reviews, with a rating average of 7.7 out of 10.

 According to Peter Debruge of Variety, "Ripstein allows long stretches to go by in near-silence, gradually letting the tension build as the SUV travels farther south, deeper into potentially dangerous territory".
 Andrew Pulver of The Guardian gave 600 Miles three stars out of five, praising Roth's performance and calling the film a "pretty enterprising movie, subtly constructing its power relationship while not losing its grip on the basic sense of tension".